Humeyr/Humeyr/README.md

 ###

-<p align="left">⭐️ I´m Humeyra, Front-end (React) developer that have working experience on developing websites.<br>
+<p align="left">✨ I´m Humeyra, Front-end (React) developer that have working experience on developing websites.<br>
-⭐️ Positiv and planned person that can work well both individually and as a team; that´s to say it is easy to communicate with me :)<br>
+✨ Positiv and planned person that can work well both individually and as a team; that´s to say it is easy to communicate with me :)<br>
-⭐️ By writing clean and structured code, I aim to develop my skills and become a professionel Front-end (React) Developer.<br>
-⭐️ Trying to stay up to date with the latest trends in web development and looking forward to colloborate with new developers as a teammate.<br>
+✨ By writing clean and structured code, I aim to develop my skills and become a professionel Front-end (React) Developer.<br> ✨ Trying to stay up to date with the latest trends in web development and looking forward to colloborate with new developers as a teammate.<br>
-⭐️ You can contact me any time via my social media accounts below. 👋</p>
+✨ You can contact me any time via my social media accounts below. 👋</p>

 ###